Setting up Customer Statements

 The customer statement is now being printed with the payment reference specified.

-If you use the preview functionality, the payment reference is not displayed on the customer statement.
+The payment reference is not displayed on the customer statement if you use the preview functionality.

 When the customer statements are printed, you can view them in Business Central.
 Here you can see the payment reference and the related customer ledger entries.